Shanbashir1/Project5/README.md

 + In a new window, and set the current directory to the one you want to contain the clone from.
 + Type git clone and paste the URL copied from the GitHub page.
 + The repository clone will now be created on your machine.

+## Credits
+A list of my credits are below

++ Code Institue Learning guide and past coding examples
++ Boutique Ado Project
++ Django Blog Project
++ Testing Module for Code Institue
++ Learn Django Youtube
++ Learn Python, Youtube
++ Python Automated Testing - Youtube
++ W3schools.com - Help with Python coding.
++ Stackoverflow.com - help with coding, by visiting past forums.
++ Slack - support from colleagues and mentors
++ Thorin - Flask Walkthrough Project for Bootstrap ideas
++ Pexels.com for Images
++ Rolex Watches for images
++ Goldsmith.co.uk for text information
++ Django Framework Documentation.
++ Bootstrap Documentation
++ Other Google watches websites.

+## Acknowledgement
++ My mentor Rohit Sharma @rohit_mentor - Great advice and support throughout my project journey, I was guided well with plenty of advise and support.
++ Tutor Suport - So much help from a wide diversity of tutors.
+They were able to support me in good time and made me realise when things became difficult.
++ Slack - Always so much help from colleagues, the level of support is undoubtedly amazing.
++ Finally my family who have been with me always, I have been through so much up and down with this course.
+At times I wanted to quit but then at times I wanted to give it my all.
+I learnt so much by taking this course, not only coding knowledge but a way of life.
+When things got tough I became even more determine to compelete the course, I would wake up in the middle of the night and battle through the course, even despite my hectic life, my personal problems, today typing these words, make my proud, that I never gave up.
+I hope now my life improves for the best.
+Firstly, Thank you God and then Code Institue for all your support.